 QUESTIONER: Good evening, John.
 My name is Mike.

 JOHN: Hi, Mike.

 So God sovereignly comes to a point where he is prepared to judge Israel.
-He allows Satan to incite the action on the part of David that brings about that judgment, so I think you have to compare 1 Samuel 21 and the bigger picture that God does not tempt; that God does not incite people to do evil.
-That would be against His holy nature, but within the bigger picture, God allows Satan, as He did in the case of Job, to affect certain purposes, which, for His own glory, achieve his purposes.
+He allows Satan to incite the action on the part of David that brings about that judgment.
+So I think you have to compare 1 Samuel 21 and the bigger picture that God does not tempt, that God does not incite people to evil.
+That would be against His holy nature, but within the bigger picture, God allows Satan, as He did in the case of Job, to effect certain purposes, which, for His own glory, achieve his purposes.
 Okay?
 Good question.
 Yes?

 JOHN: Okay, that’s a good question, Angel.
 That’s a great name, by the way, Angel.